Cincinnati Bearcats baseball: All-Americans

-UC and MLB
+Cincinnati and MLB

-Cincinnati had had 21 players reach Major League Baseball (MLB).
-Some notable alumni to reach the majors include Tony Campana and Josh Harrison who make their MLB debuts during the 2011 season.
+Cincinnati has had 22 players reach Major League Baseball (MLB).
+Some notable alumni to reach the majors include Tony Campana and Josh Harrison who made their MLB debuts during the 2011 season.
 Two former Bearcats Miller Huggins and Sandy Koufax are members of the Baseball Hall of Fame.
 This list of Cincinnati Bearcats baseball players includes former members of the Cincinnati Bearcats baseball team that represents the University of Cincinnati, who have played in one or more regular season Major League Baseball (MLB) games.